pdn6606/TWM-xfce/README.md

 # TWM-xfce
-### An attempt to recreate the desktop in OneShot: World Machine Edition in XFCE.
+### An attempt to recreate the desktop in OneShot: World Machine Edition in Xfce.
 The icon pack is based from Pixelitos and RetroPixel.
 Some icons are also provided by @Charpurr (on Twitter).
 xfwm4 theme is made by apprehensions (on GitHub).